William White (missionary): Later life

 During the WMS investigation into his conduct at Māngungu, White had found employment with the New Zealand Company.
 His role there was to advise on emigration prospects.
 Although the working relationship was initially amicable, he soon came to the belief that the company would employ underhand tactics to obtain land from Māori and parted ways.
 After receiving the confirmation of his dismissal from the WMS, he returned to New Zealand.
 Arriving in December 1838, White settled back at Māngungu, living next door to the WMS station.
 He tried to disrupt the activities of the New Zealand Company in the Waikato and Taranaki by making frequent trips to these regions and discouraging local Māori from selling their land.

 Life at Māngungu was hallmarked by tension with his former colleagues, and White was often derogatory of them.
 In 1839, he raised his own allegations of inappropriate conduct against the missionaries James Wallis, John Whiteley, Nathaniel Turner and William Woon, although these were overshadowed by counterclaims, made by local Māori, against White of ongoing poor treatment of women.
 Despite this, he continued to act as a missionary, preaching and praying with the Māori converts, while challenging the rights of the legitimate Wesleyan missionaries to do the same.

 As well as preaching, White became a trader in timber and land agent.
 He began to assert his rights to land he had purchased while in charge of Māngungu.
 His timber business was subject to reprisals by local competitors, with his premises being burgled in 1840.
 However, his commercial interests suffered after the Aurora, on which he was travelling along with a load of his timber, sank at Kaipara Harbour on 27 April 1840, an event which nearly claimed his life.
 Some of his land deeds were also lost in the shipwreck.
 He continued to struggle with his timber business in the Hokianga, but during the Flagstaff War he and his family were evacuated to Auckland.
-They settled in Grey's Avenue in central Auckland while he returned north to support Tāmati Wāka Nene, a prominent Ngāpuhi rangatira (chief), in the fighting against Hone Heke.
+They settled in Grey's Avenue in central Auckland while he returned north to support Tāmati Wāka Nene, a prominent Ngāpuhi rangatira (chief), in the fighting against Hōne Heke.
 After the fighting died down, White rejoined his family, still in Auckland.
 He sold off his remaining land in the Hokianga to settle his debts.
 He appears to have later worked as a carpenter.
 In 1862, he was involved in a police action, when he assaulted an interpreter during arbitration proceedings over a civil dispute concerning Māori land.
 He was found guilty of the offence.

 White died at his home on 25 November 1875, aged 81; reportedly, not long beforehand he had ridden a horse for 40 mi and then exhausted himself gardening the next day.
 He was survived by his wife, Eliza, and two adult children.
 John Hobbs presided over the interment of White's remains at Symonds Street Cemetery in Auckland, at which several other clergymen were present.